Jaures229/AI-nft-minter/README.md

 ## 📄 License

-This project is open-source and free to use for educational and demonstration purposes.
+This project is under the MIT-LICENCE